 Step 7.
 Click "Apply" and confirm with the "Yes" button to finish the movement.

-This feature exists the risk of failure to move some system files because you must create the new folders automatically before you move and some folders will stop you to do so.
+This feature poses the risk of failing to move some system files because it requires creating new folders automatically before moving, but some folders will prevent this process from occurring.

-From what we presented above, Drag&Drop and Move feature have the potential possibilities of failing to move folders to a different drive.
-Here, we will introduce a versatile third-party tool named Qiling Disk Master Professional to you.
-As a powerful partition manager, its "APP Mover" feature can totally fulfill your needs to move folders in any drives to a new location, including external drives like USB flash drive or SD card.
-Also, whether you are using Windows 11/10/8/7, XP or Vista, you are available to enjoys its satisfying performance.
+Drag&Drop and Move features may fail to move folders to a different drive, but a third-party tool called Qiling Disk Master Professional can help.
+As a powerful partition manager, its "APP Mover" feature allows you to move folders in any drives to a new location, including external drives like USB flash drive or SD card, and supports various Windows operating systems including Windows 11/10/8/7, XP, and Vista.

-In addition, if you are using Windows Servers, there is the Server edition for you.
+If you're using Windows Servers, there's a Server edition available for you.